National Landscape: Statistical overview

-There are 46 Areas of Outstanding Natural Beauty in the United Kingdom: 33 in England, four in Wales, one on the England–Wales border, and eight in Northern Ireland.
+There are 48 "Areas of Outstanding Natural Beauty" in the United Kingdom in total, 33 in England, four in Wales, one on the England–Wales border, and a further eight AONBs in Northern Ireland.
+Those in England and Wales are branded as "National Landscapes".

 The first AONB was established in 1956 on the Gower Peninsula in South Wales, and the most recent to be designated is the Tamar Valley AONB, established in 1995.
-More recent changes include the Clwydian Range AONB being extended in 2012 to form the Clwydian Range and Dee Valley AONB, and the Strangford Lough and Lecale Coast AONBs being merged to form a single AONB in 2010.
+More recent changes include the Clwydian Range AONB being extended in 2012 to form the Clwydian Range and Dee Valley AONB, and in Northern Ireland, the Strangford Lough and Lecale Coast AONBs were merged to form a single AONB in 2010.

 AONBs vary greatly in terms of size, type and use of land, and whether they are partly or wholly open to the public.
 The smallest AONB is the Isles of Scilly, 16 km2, and the largest is the Cotswolds, 2038 km2.
 AONBs cover around 15% of England and 4% of Wales.